Jason Wu: Career

 Wu launched his ready-to-wear line of clothes with earnings from his years of doll designs.
 His debut fashion collection was launched in 2006.
 He won the Fashion Group International's Rising Star award in 2008.
 Jason Wu's dresses were photographed underwater by Howard Schatz for Delta Faucet Company's Brizo branded faucet campaign in 2006.
 In 2008 he was nominated for the CFDA / Vogue Fashion Fund award.
 Bruce Weber shot the designer for W magazine's "Summer Camp" portfolio in July 2008.

 Wu's early clients included Ivana Trump, January Jones, and Amber Valletta.
 He also worked extensively with drag queen RuPaul, ultimately designing six RuPaul dolls.

-Wu collaborated with Creative Nail Design for his Spring 2011 collection to create a set of four nail polish colours that was to be retailed from May 2011.
+Wu collaborated with Creative Nail Design for his Spring 2011 collection to create a set of four nail polish colours that was launched May 2011.

-In June 2013, Wu was named as the art director of German fashion house Hugo Boss overseeing the entire womenswear range.
+From 2013 to 2018, Wu served as the art director of German fashion house Hugo Boss overseeing the entire womenswear range.

 In 2013, Wu launched his debut diffusion line (a collection designed with a younger target in mind and retailed at a lower price point), Miss Wu, in tandem with luxury retailer Nordstrom.
 Michelle Obama wore a Miss Wu green shift in 2012 — before it hit the shelves — while on the campaign trail for reelection.
 Relaunching the line as Grey in 2016, Wu partnered with Pantone to create a custom grey hue.

 In 2020, Jason Wu launched an affordable line of clean makeup and skincare products under the label Jason Wu Beauty.
+By 2024, the brand also signed a licensing and distribution deal with Concept One Accessories for an "aspirational" collection of handbags and small leather goods; it had been handling the production of its bags in-house before.